 In connection with the acquisition, \$600,000 of the cash consideration and 40,076 shares of Class B common stock were placed in escrow to secure indemnification obligations for a period of 12 months from the closing date.
-The escrow amounts are included as part of the purchase price consideration.
-In the event any indemnification obligations are identified, the purchase price will be reduced accordingly.
-The escrow amounts, less any indemnification obligations identified, will be released upon termination of the escrow period.
+The escrow amounts have been included as part of the purchase price consideration and were released upon termination of the escrow period.